ufrgs-hyman/meican/README.md

 ##LICENSE

-Copyright (c) 2011-2016 by RNP (http://www.rnp.br)
+Copyright (c) 2011-2016 by [RNP](http://www.rnp.br) and Federal University of Rio Grande do Sul ([UFRGS](http://www.ufrgs.br)).
 All rights reserved.
-The MEICAN is released under of the BSD2 License.
+MEICAN is released under of the BSD2 License.
 For more information see [LICENSE](https://github.com/ufrgs-hyman/meican2/blob/master/LICENSE.md).